Community Air Protection Incentives

 Acerca de

-Since 2017 the California Legislature has budgeted $704 million to support Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017) with incentives directed by local air districts to put advanced technologies to work for cleaner air in the California communities that are most heavily impacted by disproportionate levels of air pollution.
+Since 2017, the California Legislature has budgeted $1.4 billion to support Assembly Bill (AB) 617 (C. Garcia, Chapter 136, Statutes of 2017) with incentives administered by local air districts in partnership with communities.
+The Community Air Protection Incentives Program (CAP Incentives Program) puts advanced technologies to work for cleaner air in the California communities that are most heavily impacted by disproportionate levels of air pollution.